What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 PFAS in Firefighting Foams

-PFAS-based aqueous film-forming foams (AFFF) have been widely used for extinguishing flammable liquid fires.
+PFAS-based aqueous film-forming foams (AFFF) have been widely used to extinguish fuel fires.

 Common usage locations include: